MrEbabi/Woocommerce-Stock-Report/README.md

 - Percentage entry for regular price and sale price
 - Hide/Show Product

 Bug:

-- FIXED --- When a regular price or sale price is updated, it also tries to update stock with empty input, no change in stock numbers but shows it in the operation logs with a blank alert ( Stock is updated.
-Old Stock: X, New Stock: ).
+- When a regular price or sale price is updated, it also tries to update stock with empty input, no change in stock numbers but shows it in the operation logs with a blank alert (done).

+Release:

+- Source code turn into plugin (done).
-First release of plugin will be published on codecanyon soon.
+- First release of plugin will be published on codecanyon soon.